 For aperiodic report of beam reporting option 2,

-When associated with aperiodic resource setting, extend the existing RRC parameter CSI-AssociatedReportConfigInfo to be configured with two CMR resource sets, each configured with their corresponding QCL information.
+When associated with aperiodic resource setting, extend the existing RRC parameter CSI-AssociatedReportConfigInfo to be configured with two CMR resource sets, each may be configured with their corresponding QCL information.

+Detailed association scheme

 When associated with periodic/semi-persist resource setting, the resource setting comprises two CMR resource sets.
-How to capture this is up to spec editors.
+How to capture this is up to spec editors and RAN2 RRC design.